pflanze/functional-perl/htmlgen/README.md

 ---

-# Website generator from markdown files
+# A website generator from markdown files

-[This](gen) is the Perl program that generates the main part of the [functional-perl.org](http://functional-perl.org) website.
-It makes use of functional-perl itself quite a bit, although it was primarily written for practical purposes, not as a demo.
+[This](gen) is the Perl program that generates most of the [functional-perl.org](http://functional-perl.org) website.
+It makes use of functional-perl itself quite a bit, although it was originally written for practical purposes, not as a demo.
 (Todo: make it nicer?)

 ## Hacking